Ladysnake/Impersonate/README.md

 ### Gamerules
 - `impersonate:fakeCapes` : Whether impersonators should get the cape and elytra of impersonated players.
 Defaults to `false`.
+  - If [Illuminations](https://github.com/Ladysnake/Illuminations) is installed, this option also controls whether a player's cosmetics are mimicked during impersonation
 - `impersonate:opRevealImpersonations` : Whether ongoing impersonations should be revealed to online server operators.
 Defaults to `true`.
 - `impersonate:logRevealImpersonations` : Whether ongoing impersonations should be revealed in the server logs.
 Defaults to `true`.